babyyycuttieee/BENR4743/README.md

 # Mobile Price Predection

+A GUI-Based Approach for Dataset Analysis and Predictive Modeling

 **Overview**:

 This project focuses on building classification models to predict the price range (0-3) of mobile phones based on their features in the Mobile Price dataset.